psychemedia/pentrich-uprising/histories/22_cartwrights_mill_1812.md

 ```

-A leader column in the *Leeds Mercury* repeated the call it had made previously in the context of the attacks in Nottingham and Derbyshire, recommending instead that those responsible eschew violence and machine breaking, and instead lobby against see the Order in Council as a major cause of their concerns.
+A leader column in the *Leeds Mercury* in February, 1812, repeated the call it had made previously in the context of the attacks in Nottingham and Derbyshire, recommending instead that those responsible eschew violence and machine breaking, and instead lobby against see the Order in Council as a major cause of their concerns.

 ```{admonition} Advice to those mistaken persons, February 1812
 :class: dropdown